 The efforts of College Board Access to Opportunity™ (A2O™) are designed to identify and break down barriers that prevent students—particularly low-income students, first-generation college students, rural students, and students of color—from applying to and enrolling in colleges that are their best academic, social, and financial fit.
 Our mission is to help all students recognize and make the most of the opportunities they've earned.

-As new student support programs are developed, College Board will notify eligible class of 2020 students of the opportunity to participate.
+As new student support programs are developed, College Board will notify eligible students of the opportunity to participate.
 Students are under no obligation to sign up for any of these pilots and have the right to decline any interaction with College Board or its partners.

 Indigenous College Planning Guidebook

-In fall 2019, College Board released an updated version of the Indigenous College Planning Guidebook, a free resource created for Native high school students by a team of Native college students.
-This physical guide is the first of its kind and fuses college planning best practices with narratives from Native college students to encourage a college-going culture.
+In fall 2019, College Board released an updated version of the Indigenous College Planning Guidebook , a free resource created for Native high school students by a team of Native college students.
+This digital guide is the first of its kind and fuses college planning best practices with narratives from Native college students to encourage a college-going culture.
 In December 2019, printed copies of the Guidebook were sent to approximately 20,000 students in the class of 2021 who took the PSAT/NMSQT in October 2019 and identified themselves as American Indian/Alaska Native or Native Hawaiian/Other Pacific Islander.
-Educators may also order printed copies of the Guidebook for distribution to students at no charge.
-To request copies, submit an order.
+Use this link to access the digital version: Indigenous College Planning Guidebook .
+Also, please visit the College Board Blog to share more digital resources with your Indigenous students.

 FAFSA Assistance Pilot